-Robert De Niro (Sort Of) Opens Up About Family And Film
+Robert De Niro at 80: Revisiting the Time He (Sort of) Opened Up About Family and Film

 A perk of being one of the greatest actors of all time: you have your own trailer.
 Robert De Niro has had his for about 15 years.
 It shows up on all his film sets.
 It’s not tricked out, except for dozens of framed photos of friends and family.
 But it immediately becomes the centre around which every shoot revolves.

 “It’s like you’re in his living room,” says the writer-director David O. Russell, who has made three films with De Niro (Joy, American Hustle, and Silver Linings Playbook, which earned De Niro an Oscar nomination).
 “Part of that is the people who are there.
 Part is the food—he serves the best Italian food wherever he is.
 And a certain kind of music is playing, the best music, or a certain kind of news or movie is on the television.”
 It’s not pretentious, Russell insists; De Niro favours simplicity and humility.
 It’s simply a physical manifestation of who he is and what he’s about.

 “Picasso once said, ‘I like to live like a poor man who has a lot of money,'” Russell continues.
 “I think that’s how Robert lives.”

 Certainly, when De Niro arrives for a 25-minute interview in a posh New York hotel suite, he doesn’t look pretentious.
 He’s wearing shorts.
 Olive khaki cargo shorts, an olive polo shirt, and snappy black slip-on sneakers.
 Everything is expensive-looking but deliberately casual.
 He’s tanned and thin, with toned arms and legs.
 His salt-and-pepper hair is longish, with a slight curl; his skin clear and barely lined.
 He looks younger than his 72 years, sexy.
 He sits on the sofa, crosses his legs and orders tea with lemon.